nstoff/RRST_FND/README.md

 # RRST in FND

  date: 		22 November 2024
  author: 	Natascha Stoffel, natascha.stoffel@unifr.ch

-This git hub repository entails the data, scripts and output for the project "Respiratory Sensitivity in Functional Neurological Disorders" - Stoffel, Sojka, Gninenko, Terranova, Aybek
+This git hub repository entails the data, scripts and output for the project "Increased Somatoform Dissociation is associated with reduced Respiratory Sensitivity in Functional Neurological Disorder" - Stoffel, Sojka, Gninenko, Terranova, Aybek

 The original RRST device was built and published by Nikolova et al 2019